docker/docs/content/guides/genai-video-bot/index.md

 title: GenAI video transcription and chat
 linkTitle: Video transcription and chat
 description: Explore a generative AI video analysis app that uses Docker, OpenAI, and Pinecone.
 keywords: python, generative ai, genai, llm, whisper, pinecone, openai, whisper
 summary: |
   Learn how to build and deploy a generative AI video bot using Docker, with step-by-step instructions for setup, integration, and optimization to enhance your AI development projects.
 subjects: [ai]
 levels: [beginner]
+aliases:
+  - /guides/use-case/genai-video-bot/
 params:
   time: 20 minutes
 ---